konomu/pyaa/README.md

 * PCB (two halves)
 * 30 Kailh Choc switches (PG1350)
 * 2 Pro Micros (or its derivatives)
   * **Important:** Notices that the Pro Micro's USB must face towards the board on both halves.
-See the image for reference.
 * 2 TRRS jacks (MJ-4PP-9 or PJ-320A)
 * and optionally, 2 reset switches (TVBP06)